-• Multiple, well-integrated in-memory components: Apache Ignite and GridGain include not only a data grid and compute grid, but also a SQL grid, service grid, a file system, and a streaming component - all in-memory, all well integrated with each other.
-For example, computations can be sent to the nodes where the data is, and a service can be attached to the data as well.
+- Multiple, well-integrated in-memory components: Apache Ignite and GridGain include not only a database-agnostic in-memory data grid, but also an in-memory transactional SQL database with distributed SQL capabilities, and a real-time streaming analytics engine, all well integrated with each other.
+For example, computations can be sent to the nodes where the data resides, and a service can be attached to the data as well.
 With streaming, the data is streamed to the node where it will be eventually stored and processed.
-All of these components know how to work with each other automatically, without any additional effort from the user.
-GridGain Enterprise Edition integrates additional features with these components, including security management and monitoring, administration, data-center replication, and network-segmentation resolution.

-• Multiple ways to talk to data: Data access is another area that distinguishes in-memory computing platforms from in-memory databases, which support data access only through SQL, and inmemory data grids, which provide data access primarily through a key-value API.
-In-memory computing platforms provide multiple ways to talk to the data.
-For example, Apache Ignite and GridGain provide both ANSI SQL-99 and key-value access, plus a wide range of other access mechanisms via a Unified API, including C++, .NET, Java, PHP, and ODBC and JDBC drivers, which allow integration with data visualization tools, such as Tableau[®].
-Plus, the Ignite file system integrates with the Hadoop file system, HDFS, for persistence to memory instead of disk, and there is a pluggable, in-memory MapReduce component that integrates with Spark for additional big-data cluster-computing power.
+All of these components work with each other automatically, without any effort from the user.
+The GridGain Enterprise Edition and Ultimate Edition integrate additional features with these basic components, including enhanced security, management and monitoring tools, data-center replication, network segmentation resolution, and more. - Multiple ways to talk to data: Data access is another area that distinguishes in-memory computing platforms from in-memory databases, which support data access only through SQL, and in-memory data grids, which provide data access primarily through a key-value API.
+In-memory computing platforms provide multiple ways to access the data.
+For example, Apache Ignite and GridGain provide both ANSI SQL-99 and key-value access, plus a wide range of other access mechanisms, via a Unified API, including C++, .NET, Java, PHP, and ODBC and JDBC drivers (which allow integration with data visualization tools such as Tableau).
+In addition, the Ignite file system integrates with the Hadoop file system (HDFS) for persistence to memory instead of disk.
+There is also a pluggable, in-memory MapReduce component that integrates with Spark for additional big data cluster-computing power.

-Thanks to features such as these, in-memory computing platforms provide performance and scalability improvements and flexibility not available with a product that is simply a data grid.
+Thanks to features such as these, in-memory computing platforms provide performance, scalability, availability and flexibility not available with a product that is only a data grid.
 For example, with Apache Ignite and GridGain, data might be stored using the key-value API and accessed using the SQL API, or stored in Java and accessed in .NET - all with the streamlined performance of multiple integrated in-memory components.